Deepak-gauniyal/Mission-2027/Mission-2027/JavaScript/Notes/Episode05.md

 All three of them will print same value that is 10.

-So any variable/function you declare in global scope gets attached to window object as well.
+Global variables declared using var become properties of the browser's window object.(Not let and const)
 ## Things That Confused Me
 this behaviour - I guess it might be covered in next scenario

 ## Interview Questions
 What are global and local variables?
-Difference between window object and this object?
-Can you write shortest program in jS?
+What is the difference between the window object and the this keyword? (keep in mind this is not an object) Can you write shortest program in jS?
 A variable t is defined inside function getName, The getName is defined in glaobal scope. what output will get when we do console.log(t) in global scope?Why?